ahawkins/raa-screencast/steps.md

     named things incorrectly.
 Perhaps we should revaluate our names later.
 If we forget them this easily in the beginning, we'll probably make the same mistake over and over again.
+  * Now let's add a more useful assertion.
+Let's test that the client actually receives the email.
+Then we can move onto refactoring the code.
+In these cases I like to add a canary assertion.
+I expect the assertion to pass if written correctly.
+So I use a canary value like `:foo` or change `assert` to `refute` to make sure the test is failing before making it pass.